 Tools and Exploits

-New to Me
+New to Me and Miscellaneous

 Techniques, tools, and exploits linked in this post are not reviewed for quality or safety.
 Do your own research and testing.
 This post is cross-posted on SIXGEN's blog.